BaobabHealthTrust/migration_imports/README.md

 migration_imports application

 Migration imports application is used to migrate data from OpenMRS version 1.1 database platform to OpenMRS 1.7. database platform.
-The process of migrating data is divided into three main categories.
+The process of migrating data is divided into three main phases.

 These are:
 1. Export data from OpenMRS version 1.1 into the intermediary storage (14 flat tables)